Joannechiao18/Actor-Critic-Bilateral-Filter/README.md

   </a>
 </p>

-## Introduction
+## Abstract
-Recent research on edge-preserving image smoothing has suggested that bilateral filtering is vulnerable to maliciously perturbed filtering input.
-However, while most prior works analyze the adaptation of the range kernel in one-step manner, in this paper we take a more constructive view towards multi-step framework with the goal of unveiling the vulnerability of bilateral filtering.
-To this end, we adaptively model the width setting of range kernel as a multi-agent reinforcement learning problem and learn an adaptive actor-critic bilateral filter from local image context during successive bilateral filtering operations.
-By evaluating on eight benchmark datasets, we show that the performance of our filter outperforms that of state-of-the-art bilateral-filtering methods in terms of both salient structures preservation and insignificant textures and perturbation elimination.
+Bilateral filters have been used for achieving excellent edge-preserving image smoothing.
+However, most studies have focused on the acceleration of bilateral filtering but not on the stability of filtering process in regard to small perturbations to its inputs.
+In this paper, we propose a novel actor–critic bilateral filter trained with a multistep learning scheme for highstability edge-preserving image smoothing.
+We first designed an edge-preserving smoothing process as a Markov decision process that involves adjusting the width setting for the range kernel of a bilateral filter.
+Next, we trained our actor–critic bilateral filter in a multistep manner to learn the optimal sequence of width settings.
+Through extensive experiments on five benchmark datasets, we determined that the proposed actor–critic bilateral filter produced satisfactory edge-preserving smoothing results.

-**Authors**: Bo-Hao Chen, Hsiang-Yin Cheng, and Jia-Li Yin
+**Authors**: Yi-Jie Chen, Yen-Chiao Wang, Bo-Hao Chen, Hsiang-Yin Cheng, and Jia-Li Yin

 **Paper**: [PDF](https://ieeexplore.ieee.org/document/9746631)